Use this Algorithm to refer patients to free online self-management education & support

-Chronic Disease Self-Management Education is an evidence-based practice that is widely used in medicine.
-It gives patients knowledge and problem-solving skills to better manage their medical condition, maintain higher levels of health and functioning, and enhance their emotional well-being.
-The Institute of Medicine (IOM) recommends that all behavioral health patients be referred for recovery-oriented mental illness self-management education and support.
-IOM recommends further that patients' preferences for peer support be given high priority, and that providers maintain effective linkages with community resources to support patient illness self-management and recovery.
+Self-management of chronic illness is an evidence-based practice that is widely used in medicine.
+It gives patients knowledge and problem-solving skills to cope with their medical condition, maintain higher levels of health and functioning, and enhance emotional well-being.
+The Institute of Medicine (IOM) recommends that all patients with behavioral health conditions be referred for mental illness self-management education and support.
+IOM recommends further that patients' preferences for peer support be given high priority, due to its demonstrated effectiveness.

-To help primary care providers follow these guidelines in the era of COVID-19, we created an algorithm to help them choose self-management programs that are now available virtually.
-Based on different phases of patients' emotional distress, it shows what kinds of knowledge their patients need, self-management programs that provide it, and how to locate these programs online.
+To help primary care providers follow these guidelines, we created an algorithm to guide them in identifying self-management programs that are widely available, many of them virtually.
+It shows what kinds of knowledge patients need at different stages of developing a mental health condition, self-management programs that provide it, and how to locate these programs.
 Modeled on the American Diabetes Association's patient education algorithm, our algorithm features peer-delivered self-management programs because of their strong evidence-base and successful use in managing mental health conditions.

-To help primary care providers follow these guidelines in the era of COVID-19, we created an algorithm to help them choose self-management programs that are now available virtually.
-Based on different phases of patients' emotional distress, it shows what kinds of knowledge their patients need, self-management programs that provide it, and how to locate these programs online.
+To help primary care providers follow these guidelines, we created an algorithm to guide them in identifying self-management programs that are widely available, many of them virtually.
+It shows what kinds of knowledge patients need at different stages of developing a mental health condition, self-management programs that provide it, and how to locate these programs.
 Modeled on the American Diabetes Association's patient education algorithm, our algorithm features peer-delivered self-management programs because of their strong evidence-base and successful use in managing mental health conditions.

 How do I Use the Algorithm?

-Our algorithm identifies four critical junctures in a patient's experience of emotional distress, whether or not they have a formal diagnosis of mental illness.
-Types of education needed at each juncture are listed, along with programs providing this education virtually during the COVID-19 pandemic.
-To use the algorithm, assess where your patients fall, discuss what types of education would be helpful, and refer them to specific programs based on their preferences.
-Most programs are available virtually during COVID-19.
-Determine availability at the links below or check with your county or state mental health authority.
+The algorithm identifies four stages in a patient's experience of emotional distress, whether or not they have a formal diagnosis of mental illness.
+Types of education needed at each stage are listed, along with programs providing this education both in person and virtually.
+To use the algorithm, assess where your patient falls, discuss with them what type of education would be helpful, and refer them to specific programs based on their preferences.
+Help them find a program at the links below or check with your county or state mental health authority.

 Download and print the algorithm